thiagokokada/blog/2024-08-01/01-troubleshooting-zsh-lag-and-solutions-with-nix.md

-# Troubleshoting: terminal lag and solutions with Nix
+# Troubleshoting: ZSH lag and solutions with Nix

-Inspired by this [blog post from Tavis](https://lock.cmpxchg8b.com/slowterm.html), I decided to document my own recent journey of reducing terminal lag startup.
+Inspired by this [blog post from Tavis](https://lock.cmpxchg8b.com/slowterm.html), I decided to document my own recent journey of reducing terminal (ZSH) lag startup.
 This post is way less interesting than the one from Tavis that uses a debugger to patch applications on the fly, but should still be interesting for some.
 And it also shows how powerful Nix can be for some things.